 To complete all the required skills, high school students attend two and a half hours per day for two school years.
 Adults may complete in one year by attending five hours per day.

-Mrs. Ashley Dice has been a teacher since 2013 and holds a valid teaching certificate in Missouri.
+Mrs. Dice has been a teacher since 2013 and holds a valid teaching certificate in Missouri.
 She earned her B.S. in Elementary Education from Missouri Western State University and additionally holds a certificate in Early Childhood Education.
 She began teaching at Northland Career Center in 2016.
 Mrs. Dice is passionate about education and hopes to instill a love for teaching and learning with Teaching Professions students.

 AREAS OF STUDY